-TMJ, or the temporomandibular joint, is a joint connecting the upper and lower jaw, responsible for the opening and closing of the mouth.
-TMJ is also a general term given to a condition in which the jaw joints or teeth do not fit together properly.
-Dr. Gauthier has focused a considerable amount of his post-graduate training on the diagnosis and treatment of TMJ disorders, along with the complex dental problems that occur as a result of prolonged TMJ dysfunction.
-He will perform a comprehensive evaluation of all aspects of your occlusal system and an analysis of your bite to determine if you suffer from a TMJ disorder.
+TMJ, or the temporomandibular joint, is a joint linking the upper and lower jaw and is in charge of the opening and closing of the mouth.
+TMJ is also a broad term that describes a state in which the jaw joints or teeth do not connect properly.
+Dr. Gauthier focused a vast amount of his post-graduate training on the diagnosis and treatment of TMJ disorders; along with the complex dental problems that occur as a result of prolonged TMJ dysfunction.
+He will perform a full exam of all aspects of your occlusal system, and an analysis of your bite, to see if you suffer from a TMJ disorder.

 Common Causes and Symptoms of TMJ Disorders

 There is no single cause of TMJ dysfunction.
-Any number of factors or combination of factors may be to blame including:
+Any number of factors or mix of factors may be to blame, such as:

 - Stress, anxiety, and other environmental factors (leading cause)